WeAreAro/partner-api-demo/README.md

 ```
 NEXT_PUBLIC_API_BEARER_TOKEN=<token starting ey...>
+NEXT_PUBLIC_API_KEY=<api key>
 ```

-## Specifying API Bearer Token at Runtime
+## Specifying API Bearer Token & API Key at Runtime

-If you have not defined your API Token within the environment, it is possible to specify it at runtime and still see real API responses.
+If you have not specified your API Bearer Token and API Key within the environment, it is possible to set them at runtime and still see real API responses.

+Please note that for the Redirect API only an API Bearer Token (in JWT format) is required, whereas for the Eligibility API an additional API Key is also required.
+Please refer to the online API documents for more information.

 This option will only be available if the environment variable defined above **is not** specified.